midl-dev/tezos-serverless-signer-apps/consensus-kms-signer/README.md

 * 🧐 Easy to audit
 * ⚙️ No configuration knobs

-This function can be deployed on AWS Serverless.

-It does one thing and does it well: sign Tezos consensus messages from Amazon Key Management System (KMS).
+This application does one thing and does it well: sign Tezos consensus messages from Amazon Key Management System (KMS).
 The KMS key is meant to be used as consensus key only.

 Security features: